resegoreey/python_lists/README.md

 # Accessing List Elements

-This is a program that accesses and prints specific elements from a list (e.g., the first and last elements).
+This is a program that accesses and prints specific elements from a list with the provided user index

 # List Slicing